Prince Harry, Duke of Sussex: Interviews

-On Twitter and other platforms
+On social media and other platforms

 In October 2021, Twitter analytics service Bot Sentinel alleged that 83 accounts with a combined number of 187,631 followers were responsible for approximately 70% of the negative content posted about Harry and Meghan.
 The report prompted an investigation by Twitter.
 Twitter stated that it found no evidence of "widespread coordination" between the accounts, and said that it had taken action against users who violated Twitter's conduct policy.
 Bot Sentinel released three more reports in the following months.
 In January 2022, the BBC named Harry and Meghan among people whose photos and videos were used in fake instant profits advertisements and bitcoin-related investment schemes.

 Titles, styles, honours and arms

 Titles and styles

-Harry was originally styled "His Royal Highness Prince Henry of Wales".
-He used Wales as his surname for military purposes and was known as "Captain Harry Wales" in such contexts.
+Harry was originally styled, as a son of the Prince of Wales, "His Royal Highness Prince Henry of Wales".
+He was known by the pseudonym "Captain Harry Wales" as a military officer.

 On the morning of his wedding, Elizabeth II granted him the Dukedom of Sussex, the Earldom of Dumbarton and Barony of Kilkeel.
 He thus became known as "His Royal Highness The Duke of Sussex".
-He uses the earldom in Scotland and the barony in Northern Ireland.

-On 18 January 2020, Buckingham Palace announced that, following their decision to step back from royal duties, from 31 March 2020 the Duke and Duchess would not use their Royal Highness styles in practice or publicly.
-They are still referred to as "His/Her Royal Highness" in legal and private settings.
+On 18 January 2020, Buckingham Palace announced that, following their decision to step back from royal duties, from 31 March 2020 the Sussexes would be known as the Duke and Duchess of Sussex; they would retain, but not use publicly, the style of Royal Highness.
+They continue to be referred to as "HRH" in legal settings and sometimes privately.
+A letter from the Lord Chamberlain, issued at the direction of King Charles III in 2026, reaffirmed that their HRH styles were still in abeyance.

 While on his gap year in Lesotho in 2003, Harry was given the nickname Mohale, a name that belonged to the younger brother of Moshoeshoe I.